Editorial Integrity

 Table of Contents

-As of [October, 2025], the starting average DSCR loan interest rate is 6.25%, given the ideal lending conditions, such as a good DSCR ratio, favorable LTV, and strong credit score.
-For foreign nationals, rates range between 6.75% to 7.25%.
-This rate is just the baseline, and your exact interest rate could be higher or lower depending on your financial profile and lender.
+As of [January, 2026], the starting average HomeAbroad’s DSCR loan interest rate is 6.12%, given the ideal lending conditions, such as a good DSCR ratio, favorable LTV, and strong credit score.
+For foreign national investors, they generally fall in the 6.75% to 7.25% range, reflecting the additional risk considerations tied to cross-border lending.

 Want to know more about the rates?
 Here is how the DSCR loan interest rate is calculated.